Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 ## Requirements

 - An Ubuntu (or Debian) computer with at least one LUKS-encrypted volume.

-See the section below to detremine whioch method is compatible with this guide.
+See the section below to detremine which method is compatible with this guide.

-- A Nitrokey Pro (or Nitrokey Storage) [initialized](https://www.nitrokey.com/documentation/openpgp-email-encryption) with keys.
+- A Nitrokey Pro 2 (or Nitrokey Storage) [initialized](https://www.nitrokey.com/documentation/openpgp-email-encryption) with keys.

 ## Known Issues